-- ✓ TABLE: Faculty Qualifications - o include all full-time and part-time/adjunct faculty who taught courses in the business programs during the Self-Study year - ✓ In a sub-folder ("FacultyDocs") to the Principle 5 appendices folder, provide the following.

-These are to be provided as one consolidated file ("LASTNAME 1stINTITIAL") for each faculty member, inclusive of each of the following, as applicable: - Current Curriculum Vitae or resume for every faculty member listed in the Faculty Qualifications table - Faculty Justification Form for each faculty member who is not designated as Academically Qualified or Professionally Qualified for the subject area of instruction
+- ✓ TABLE: Faculty Qualifications - include all full-time and part-time/adjunct faculty who taught courses in the business programs during the Self-Study year - ✓ In a sub-folder ("FacultyDocs") to the Principle 5 appendices folder, provide the following.
+These are to be provided as one consolidated file ("LASTNAME 1stINTITIAL") for each faculty member, inclusive of each of the following, as applicable: - Current Curriculum Vitae or resume for every faculty member listed in the Faculty Qualifications table - Faculty Justification Form for each faculty member who is not designated as Academically Qualified or Professionally Qualified for the subject area of instruction - ✓ TABLE: Summary of Faculty Development Activities - Note there are 2 parts for this table - Include full-time faculty - ✓ Copies of the business unit's policies regarding:

-- ✓ TABLE: Faculty Qualification Summary - ✓ TABLE: Summary of Faculty Development Activities - O Note there are 2 parts for this table - Include full-time faculty - ✓ Copies of the business unit's policies regarding: - Faculty hiring - o Requirements for faculty scholarly and development activities - Faculty evaluation - ✓ Blank copies of the instruments that are used in the faculty evaluation process - √ (Redacted) copies of faculty evaluation documents executed during the Self-Study year
+- Faculty hiring - o Requirements for faculty scholarly and development activities - Faculty evaluation - ✓ Blank copies of the instruments that are used in the faculty evaluation process - √ (Redacted) copies of faculty evaluation documents executed during the Self-Study year member qualifications are available.

-VISIT NOTE: Ensure that complete copies of all transcripts supporting faculty member qualifications are available.
 While the transcripts are not required to be provided with the self-study, the site visit team may request to review faculty transcripts.